Economics & Business Studies

 John Weiner LLB ACA, Head of Economics, Director of Sixth Form

 John graduated from Cardiff University with a Law and German degree before embarking on a career in the City with PricewaterhouseCoopers in their Banking and Capital Markets division.
 After qualifying as a Chartered Accountant, he took on a role in the Learning and Education division and enjoyed it so much that he subsequently moved into school teaching.
 He has worked in a variety of boarding, pastoral and academic roles in his previous schools and joined Caterham as Head of Department in 2013.
 He co-authored the IB Business and Management Course Companion.

-Alexander Moore BSc, Head of Business Studies, Head of First Year
+Alexander Moore BSc, Head of Business Studies, Head of Second Year

 Alex left Caterham in 2008 to continue a passion in Economics at the University of York graduating in 2011.
 He gained business experience through working in an estate agency for a number of years alongside his A Level and University studies.
 Returning to Caterham the same year he subsequently joined the department to specialise in the GCSE Business Studies course and since expanded to teaching both economics Business at every age range.

 Anthony Fahey BA (Hons) – Economics & Business Studies, Senior Teacher

 Anthony, having graduated from the University of London with a BA degree in Development Economics, has been at Caterham School since 2001.
 He teaches both Business Studies and Economics at AS and A2 Level, and his particular expertise lies in Development Economics – a fundamental part of the A2 Economics syllabus.
 Before becoming a teacher Anthony worked in a variety of businesses, including a spell at LIFFE.
 Anthony is also the link teacher for Young Enterprise.